 What if getting skinny was as simple as getting enough sleep?
-Seriously?
-You bet!
+Seriously!
 Check out these 5 ways to sleep your way skinny starting tonight!

 According to the National Sleep Foundation, sleep is essential for a person’s health and wellbeing.
 Yet millions of people don’t get enough and suffer from numerous sleep problems.

 In fact, more than 40 million Americans suffer from over 70 different types of sleep disorders!
 That’s a lot of sleep we’re missing out on!